epfl-lara/STIX-showcase/README.md

 * Ateleris GmbH Website: https://www.ateleris.ch/

 ## License
-Stainless is released under the Apache 2.0 license.
+This repository is released under the Apache 2.0 license.
 See the [LICENSE](https://github.com/epfl-lara/STIX-showcase/blob/master/LICENSE) file for more information.